-As a Medicare health plan, Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) must cover all services covered by Original Medicare and may offer other services in addition to those covered under Original Medicare (Chapter 4 - what is covered).
+As a Medicare health plan, Community First Medicare Advantage D-SNP (HMO) must cover all services covered by Original Medicare and may offer other services in addition to those covered under Original Medicare (Chapter 4 - what is covered).

-Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) will generally cover your medical care as long as:
+Community First Medicare Advantage D-SNP (HMO) will generally cover your medical care as long as:

-- The care you receive is included in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
+- The care you receive is included in the plan's Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - In most situations, our plan must give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
+As a Member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - In most situations, our plan must give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
 This is called giving you a "referral."
 For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required for emergency care or urgently needed services.
 There are also some other kinds of care you can get without having approval in advance from your PCP (for more information about this, see Section 2.2 of this chapter).

 - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
 In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
 Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
 Prior-authorization should be obtained from the plan prior to seeking care.
 In this situation, we will cover these services as if you got the care from a network provider.
-For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
+The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
+If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in network.
+However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for the dialysis may be higher.